Hexellate/Testing/brainstorming.md

 Basically just random notes and docs on stuff to be done...

+## Ordered todo

+- remove classes from managers
+- rename managers to not managers
+- change folder structure of project
+- split big files into multiple
+- jsdocs should be on functions and classes only
+- see if possible to remove event based loading sequence
+  - remove stage based loading?
+- redo config manager with a better structure
+- split window manager on tray, background and splash (windowmanager should only do main windows and modals(?))
+- prepare to be used as a library (HexLib)
+- design renderside interfaces to be solution agnostic (don't require redux)

+## Someday todo

+- Cleanup project as whole
+- Replace electron-webpack with just webpack
+- Clean up build script

+## Random notes

+Should background be a renderer or a child process??? tray should be a renderer because then it has access to browserwindow stuff... unless it can be done without?

+Probs stay with js, although ts needs proper consideration Maybe introduce flowtype? need flowtype for eslint then

+docs:

+- jsdocs for functions and classes
+- need to create a good site for docs
+- maybe use jsdoc for internals with custom template?

+  - should have:
+    - api docs and developer docs
+    - option to see docs for different versions
+    - good reactive interface
+    - user docs

 - GIT:
 - Go through gitattributes file to properly set up stuff (i.e. do not include app driver script in merges, or keep branch specific stuff)